-If you do not receive a personal property tax bill by mail (typically mailed in early April), you should contact Town of Leesburg Finance Department at 703-771-2726.
-Failure to receive a bill does not relieve you of the obligation to file and pay taxes due on May 5th of each year.
+If you do not receive a personal property tax bill by mail (typically mailed out 30 days prior to the due date), you should contact Town of Leesburg Finance Department at 703-771-2726.
+Failure to receive a bill does not relieve you of the obligation to file and pay taxes.
 It is the resident's responsibility to ensure the personal property tax billing information is correct and all updates are made through the Loudoun County Commissioner of Revenue.

 All residents of the Town of Leesburg must register their vehicles with Loudoun County within 60 days of moving into the Town or purchasing a new vehicle.